Course Number and Title: OTA 225 Clinical Fieldwork Level I-A

 - Demonstrate professional behaviors that include communicating effectively, self-assessing, and maximizing learning opportunities.
 (CCC 2, 4; PGC 2, 4)

-- Recognize at-risk behaviors and potentially dangerous situations, and respond appropriately.
+- Recognize at-risk behaviors and potentially dangerous situations, and respond appropriately to ensure public health and welfare of populations.
 (CCC 1, 2; PGC 1, 2)

 - Perform successful interactions with the clients and staff in the clinical setting.
 (CCC 1, 3, 4; PGC 2, 3)